sonprogrammer/BNTYpt/README.md

 # BNTYpt
-Be Next To You pt(personal trainer is always next to you.)
+Be Next To You pt(personal trainer is always next to you)